Akshay-Jhijhautia/Git_Linux/git_advanced.md

 9. `git stash clear` -> removes all the stashes

 10. `git stash save "<message>"` -> to add a new message while stashing the file.

+11. `git commit --amend` -> to change the files, without doing any further commits.